 Based on payment, costs are classified into two categories; they are Explicit Costs and Implicit Costs.
-Explicit Cost is the cost which is actually incurred by the organisation, during production.
-On the other hand, Implicit Cost, are just opposite to the explicit cost, as the organisation does not directly incur them, but they are implied in nature which does not involve a cash payment.
-The former is an out of pocket cost, while the latter is opportunity cost.
+Explicit Cost is the cost which is actually incurred by the organization, during production.
+On the other hand, Implicit Cost, are just opposite to the explicit cost, as the organization does not directly incur them, but they are implied in nature which does not involve a cash payment.
+The former is an out of pocket cost, while the latter is an opportunity cost.

 Content: Explicit Cost Vs Implicit Cost

 |Meaning||The costs which involve outflow of cash due to the use of factors of production is known as Explicit Cost.||The costs in which there is no cash outlay, is known as Implicit Cost.|

 |Which profit can be calculated with the help of cost?||Accounting Profit and Economic Profit||Economic Profit|

 |Example||Salaries, rent, advertisement, wages, etc.||Interest on owner's capital, Salary to owner, rent of owner's building, etc. which do not occur in reality.|

 Definition of Explicit Cost

 Explicit Costs are the costs which involve an immediate outlay of cash from the business.
 The cost is incurred when any production process is going on, or activity is conducted in the normal course of business.
 The cost is a charge for the use of factors of production like land, labour, capital and so on.
 They are in the form of rent, salary, material, wages, and other expenses like electricity, stationery, postage, etc.

 Explicit Costs show that payment has been made to outsiders, while business is carried on.
 The recognition and reporting of the explicit cost are very easy because they are recorded when they arise.
 They show that an amount has been spent over a business transaction.
 They can be calculated in terms of money.